vcfvct/aws-exam/azure.md

 * Azure Table storage: Every entity stored in a table must have a unique combination of *PartitionKey* and *RowKey*.
 The Table service does not create any secondary indexes, so PartitionKey and RowKey are the only indexed properties.

 ## Messaging
-* Azure Event Hubs is a big data streaming platform and event ingestion service.
+* Azure Event Hubs(~=AWS Managed Streaming for Kafka / MSK) is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 Data sent to an event hub can be transformed and stored by using any real-time analytics provider or batching/storage adapters.
+  * Event Hubs traffic is controlled by throughput units.
+A single throughput unit allows 1 MB per second or 1000 events per second of ingress and twice that amount of egress.
+Standard Event Hubs can be configured with 1-20 throughput units, and you can purchase more with a quota increase support request.
 * Azure Service Bus: Queues(like sqs, one Consumer, meaning message consume once unless failed) and Topic(multiple Consumer, like kafka)

 ## AuthN & AuthR